Professional practice

 Examples of cases in which David has been instructed include the following:

 David is regularly instructed by underwriters on coverage issues arising under aviation policies.
-This has included, in recent times, the Russian aircraft litigation.
+This has included, in recent times, the Russian aircraft litigation and on the termination of various aircraft leases.

 Examples of cases in which David has been instructed include the following: